sileod/tasksource/README.md

 tasksource.bigbench(load_dataset('bigbench', 'movie_recommendation'))
 ```

-Each dataset is mapped to either `MultipleChoice`, `Classification`, or `TokenClassification` task with standardized fields.
+Each dataset is mapped to either `MultipleChoice`, `Classification`, or `TokenClassification` dataset with standardized fields.
 We do not support generation tasks as they are addressed by [promptsource](https://github.com/bigscience-workshop/promptsource).

 All implemented preprocessings can be found in [tasks.py](https://github.com/sileod/tasksource/blob/main/src/tasksource/tasks.py).
 Each preprocessing is a function that takes a dataset as input and returns a standardized dataset.
-The preprocessing code is designed to be human-readable: adding a new preprocessing only takes a few lines, e.g:
+The preprocessing annotation is designed to be human-readable: adding a new preprocessing only takes a few lines, e.g:

 ```python
 cos_e = tasksource.MultipleChoice(